 SwELECT transfers 17.5 lakh shares in ESG Green Energy

-SwELECT Energy Systems transferred 17.5 lakh shares in ESG Green Energy to Syrma SGS Technology on May 20, 2026.
-The shares, with a face value of ₹10 each, were off-market transferred.
-ESG Green Energy remains a subsidiary of SwELECT Energy Systems post-transfer.
+SwELECT Energy Systems transferred 17,50,000 equity shares in ESG Green Energy Private Limited to Syrma SGS Technology Limited.
+The off-market transfer was approved by the Investment Committee on May 20, 2026.
+Despite the transfer, ESG Green Energy remains a subsidiary of SwELECT Energy Systems.

 *this image is generated using AI for illustrative purposes only.